tell-a-few•com

 I played all the PC gaming classics: Paratrooper, Snipes, Striker, Rambo III, Commander Keen 4 to 6, Lemmings, California Games, Budokan, etc. just to name a few.
 And -- out of frustration -- I got really good at running games with high requirements at lower budget hardware.
 Slimming down resources and memory profiles, using parameters and even hex-editors (good old times) with games like F29 Retaliator, Star Wars: Dark Forces, Syndicate, Rise of the Triad, Leisure Suit Larry, Monkey Island.

 You know ... back in the days where 4MB (not GB) of RAM memory costed a few 100 dollars.
 Anyway, knowledge I could apply at other users for helping them run and work with WordPerfect 5.1, Prince of Persia, Microsoft FlightSimular v1.0(!) too ... hmm no that was before 1990?
-MS-Dos v3.21?
+The MS-Dos v3.21 days?

 1st Turning Point